-Winters are cold in Wisconsin, which is where I’m from.
-You won’t break a sweat easily outdoors, even if you’re wearing lots of layers.
+Winters are cold in Wisconsin, where The Wellness Way corporate office is located.
+You won’t break a sweat easily outdoors, even when wearing lots of layers.
 It would be a shame to go the whole winter without breaking into a good sweat in a nice warm sauna.
 Why?
 Sweating is good for you inside and out.
-There are massive benefits that you don’t want to miss out on and that make it worth sweating in the sauna.
-Let’s talk about some of my favorite perks and I bet you’ll agree the benefits of sauna are worth the sweat.
+There are massive benefits that make it worth sweating in the sauna.
+Let’s talk about some top perks and see if you agree that the benefits of taking a sauna are worth the sweat.

-Sweating is Great for Skin and Helps You Age Well
+1. Sweating is Great for the Skin and Helps You Age Well

-I didn’t say reverse aging.
-It won’t reverse aging because, well, you are already older than when you started reading this article, but a sauna will help you age well.
-Your skin is your largest organ and you need to take care of it.
-The heat from a sauna will increase your blood circulation, heart rate, and induce vasodilation.
-This gets blood out to your skin keeping it looking young and vibrant.
+Now, we’re not saying it will reverse aging.
+It won’t reverse aging because, well, you’re already older than when you started reading this article, but a sauna will help you age well.
+Your skin is your largest organ, and you need to take care of it.
+The heat from a sauna will increase your blood circulation and heart rate and induce vasodilation.
+This gets blood out to your skin, keeping it looking young and vibrant.
 Some studies even show infrared sauna sessions minimize the appearance of cellulite.
-Sauna is also great for acne as it opens up those pores and pushes out all the dirt and debris that get caught up in there.
-If you want good skin get a good sweat.
+Taking a sauna is also great for acne, as it opens up those pores and pushes out all the dirt and debris that accumulate there.
+If you want good skin, get a good sweat.

 Sauna is great for supporting your detox with a good sweat session.
 Sweating is one of the ways toxins can exit your body.
-No matter how you get sweating your body is detoxing.
-A sauna makes that happen easier.
-Being in the sauna gets blood circulating, which is important for the lymphatic system.
-With an infrared sauna the heat gets deep into the tissue helping the body to remove toxins.
+No matter how you get yourself sweating, your body is detoxing.
+A sauna makes that happen faster.
+Being in the sauna gets the blood circulating, which is important for the lymphatic system.
+With an infrared sauna, the heat gets deep into the tissue helping the body to remove toxins.

-One of the greatest sauna benefits are the microbial changes that can be amazing for your body.
+One of the greatest sauna benefits is the microbial changes it creates in your body.
 Yeasts, bacteria, and viruses are very sensitive to high heat.
-That’s why when you are sick you will get a fever.
+That’s why when you’re sick, you get a fever.
 Your body is trying to get rid of those pathogens.
-If I know I’ve been sniffle-y kids or exposed to an illness while traveling, I hop in that sauna and crank the heat up to 150 degrees to kill those little buggers.
+If you know you’ve been near sniffle-y kids or exposed to an illness while traveling, hop in a sauna and crank the heat up to 150 degrees to kill those little buggers.

-One of the most studied benefits of the sauna are how it’s great for heart health.
-The sauna gets your heart rate up, increases blood circulation, and boosts your immune function.
+One of the most studied benefits of the sauna is that it’s excellent for heart health.
+The sauna raises your heart rate, increases blood circulation, and boosts your immune function.
 A sauna affects the body just like a cardiovascular workout.
 It gets things moving.
 Studies have shown it normalizes blood pressure, reduces arterial stiffness, and has beneficial effects on some blood markers.
 (1)

 I have heard a lot of anecdotal evidence of how saunas reduce mental stress, especially from women.
-Stress is such a high factor in what makes us sick so if there is anything that can help reduce your stress you should be doing it.
-One study took 2 groups of people with major depression and gave one a sauna treatment.
-The other received a “sham” treatment which was the same conditions as the first group minus the heat.
-The sauna treatment reduced depression by 50% over the sham treatment and the effects of just one treatment were evident 6 weeks later.
+Stress is a significant contributor to illness, so if there is anything that can help reduce your stress, you should be doing it.
+One study took two groups of people with major depression and gave one a sauna treatment.
+The other received a “sham” treatment with the same conditions as the first group minus the heat.
+The sauna treatment reduced depression by 50% over the sham treatment, and the effects of just one treatment were evident six weeks later.
 (2)

 Learn more about infrared saunas in this quick tip from Dr. Patrick:

-Enjoy the Benefits of Sauna in Winter and Year-round
+Enjoy the Benefits of Saunas in Winter and Year-round